 Optical Assistant: Job Description & Career Info

 An optical assistant, or optometric assistant, is a person who aids an optometrist in both clinical and administrative duties.
-Individuals who desire to work in a medical setting and have strong customer service skills may enjoy this career.
+Individuals who desire to work in medical settings and have strong customer service skills may enjoy this career.

 Job Description for an Optical Assistant